A Speculative GLRT-Backed Approach for Robust Deep Learning-Based Array Processing: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{ignal} detection and direction of arrival (DoA) estimation are fundamental tasks in array signal processing ~\cite{fundamental}, driven by applications in wireless communications, radar, and electronic sensing systems~\cite{applications}.
-Accurate and low-latency execution of these tasks enable reliable situational awareness.
-In such environments, failure to correctly detect or localize a signal can not only degrade performance but also create security vulnerabilities, leaving the system susceptible to intentional interference or other malicious activities~\cite{intro_attack}.

-Classical approaches to detection and DoA estimation are largely rooted in statistical signal processing, with maximum likelihood estimation (MLE) and the generalized likelihood ratio test (GLRT) being among the most widely used techniques~\cite{classical_mle, conte2001glrt}.
-These methods have well-defined statistical foundations and interpretable decision rules~\cite{classical_strength}.
-However, they depend on strong distributional assumptions and precise knowledge of the signal model, which, in practice, are conditions that are not accessible~\cite{classical_weak}.
-Furthermore, the iterative optimizations required in likelihood-based methods can be computationally intensive ~\cite{Roy1989espirit}, resulting in processing delays for real-time applications.
+\IEEEPARstart{S}{ignal} detection and direction of arrival (DoA) estimation are fundamental tasks in array signal processing \cite{fundamental}.
+Classical array processing approaches consist of statistical signal processing, with maximum likelihood estimation (MLE) and the generalized likelihood ratio test (GLRT) being among the most widely used techniques \cite{classical_mle, conte2001glrt}.
+Yet, the optimizations required for likelihood-estimators are computationally intensive, resulting in long time delays for real-time applications.

-Recent advancements in deep learning have introduced a fundamentally different approach to detection and DoA estimation.
-By learning directly from in-phase and quadrature (IQ) time-domain samples, deep learning approaches bypass the need for explicit channel models or distributional assumptions~\cite{dl_method, rajendran2018lstm}.
-In practice, deep learning-based methods produce estimates through simple feedforward operations once trained, allowing fast inference suitable for real-time applications.
-However, despite their low-latency performance, deep learning-based models lack interpretability~\cite{ml_interpretation}, and their internal decision-making process remains difficult to explain, raising concerns on the reliability and robustness of such data-driven methods ~\cite{mao2018dl}.

-Moreover, a key vulnerability of deep learning methods in wireless applications is their susceptibility to adversarial attacks~\cite{dl_adv}.
-Adversarial attacks occur when small but carefully crafted perturbations are added to the input of a deep neural network with the goal of inducing misclassification~\cite{dl_weak}.
-Such attacks can cause a well-performing neural network to output incorrect predictions while still assigning strong confidence scores to the wrong class.
-Classical methods for generating adversarial perturbations include solving a constrained optimization problem to identify perturbation vectors that maximize prediction error~\cite{szegedy2013intriguing}, or applying small perturbations in the direction of the gradient of the loss function with respect to the input~\cite{goodfellow2015fgsm}.
-These findings reveal a severe vulnerability of deep learning models: imperceptible, non-random modifications to the input can induce large errors in the output.